0xtnpxsgt/allora-election2024/README.md

 3. **Here are the currently accepted configurations
 - TOKEN= (`D` or `R`)
-- MODEL= Choose 1 Model from the LIST
+- MODEL= Choose 1 Model from the LIST / Save `ctrl X + Y and Enter`
 	- SVR
  	- RandomForest
 	- GradientBoosting